-Choosing where to stay at Beaches Turks and Caicos can be a challenge for first time guests and return visitors.
+Choosing where to stay at Beaches Turks and Caicos can be a challenge for first-time guests and return visitors.
 The property offers 4 unique villages to choose from all with their own characteristics.
 Some friends of mine contend they would never book anything but the Italian Village while I personally prefer the Key West Village.
-This guide will help you to determine which village is the best fit for your family?
+Which village at Beaches Turks and Caicos is that best fit for your family?
 Read on to see what you’ll love about each of the 4 villages.

 Where to Stay at Beaches Turks and Caicos

-Pros: Quiet; Close to beach and Kids Camp; Less crowded pools; Adult only hot tub overlooking the beach; Some of the best restaurants including Bella Napoli Pizzeria; Closest to the famous Friday Night beach parties at Treasure Beach; Lots of family activities at your doorstep; Quick access to fun playground.
+What You’ll Love: Quiet; Close to beach and Kids Camp; Less crowded pools; Adult only hot tub overlooking the beach; Some of the best restaurants including Bella Napoli Pizzeria and Arizona’s; Closest to the famous Friday Night beach parties at Treasure Beach; Lots of family activities at your doorstep; Quick access to a fun playground.

 Much like the Caribbean Village, the French Village is also a more affordable option.
 Although the French Village is farthest from the beach it is closest to Pirate’s Island Waterpark.
-Currently undergoing renovation, the French Village has a good bakery and coffee shop as well as the only adult only restaurant on the property.
+The French Village has a good bakery and coffee shop as well as the only adult only restaurant on the property.
 Parents with little ones love the proximity to the main stage where Sesame Characters perform almost nightly.
 The French Village also has a sizeable pool.

-From the concierge lobby in the Italian Village to the furnishings in the room, this village is an upgrade to a more luxurious experience and is a good fit for travellers who prefer modern hotels.
-Every room in the Italian Village has a separate room for children with a bunk bed that includes a pull out trundle.
-The children’s rooms are small but provide enough space for families to spread out and relax.
+From the concierge lobby in the Italian Village to the furnishings in the room, this village is an upgrade to a more luxurious experience and is a good fit for travelers who prefer modern hotels.
+Every room in the Italian Village has a separate room for children with a bunk bed that includes a pull-out trundle bed.
+The children’s rooms provide enough space for families to spread out and relax.
 The children’s rooms are closest to the hotel room door and may not be a good fit for smaller kids who sleepwalk or tend to wander.

-Pros: Located close to the beach and in the centre of the resort; Spectacular ocean views; Quick access to Pirate’s Island Waterpark; Separate room for children in all rooms; Luxurious furnishings.
+What You’ll Love: Located close to the beach and in center of the resort; Spectacular ocean views; Quick access to Pirate’s Island Waterpark; Separate room for children in all rooms; Luxurious furnishings.

 Key West Village

-Staying in the Key West Village is a different experience than the other villages and is perfect for larger families or luxury travellers.
-The restaurants in the Key West Village all have beautiful ocean views and are well staffed.
+Staying in the Key West Village is a different experience than the other villages and is perfect for larger families or luxury travelers.
+The restaurants in the Key West Village all have beautiful ocean views.
 The Key West village has a few smaller pools that are never crowded.
 Families can relax in the sun and play in the pools often alone.

-Pros: Clean new rooms; Washer Dryers and full kitchens; Ocean views; Lots of grass for kids to run and play; Luxurious furnishings; Easy to get away from busier sections of resort.
+What You’ll Love: Clean new rooms; Washer Dryers and full kitchens; Ocean views; Lots of grass for kids to run and play; Luxurious furnishings; Easy to get away from busier sections of the resort.

 Choosing Where to Stay at Beaches Turks and Caicos

 Although the decision can be a little confusing at times, I can assure you that you will love your vacation to Beaches Turks and Caicos.
-I shot the footage below on our last visit and can tell you that we have already booked a return vacation.
 As always feel free to comment below or email me with any questions you may have at firstname.lastname@example.org.